 Period 2 – Moses to Jesus

 During this time of the law, we typically think about the requirement of a tithe to be given by the people.
-There is so much more depth in relation to giving during this time period though and to understand it we first need to review the structure of the nation and the three tithe system the Israelites were required to pay.
+However, there is so much more depth in relation to giving contained in this time period.
+To understand it, we first need to review the structure of the nation and the three tithe system the Israelites were required to pay.

 Israel was a theocracy, which means that God was the head of the nation and He appointed people to serve in His government.
 The leaders He chose were the Levites.
 As such, they did not receive any land when it was divided among the tribes.
 The Levites were in essence the government workers in God’s theocracy.
 Since they had no way to support themselves, they were dependent on the other eleven tribes.
 Here we find the purpose of the tithe, to support those who performed the work of God’s government.
 We read more about this tithe in Numbers 18:24, where it says, “For the tithe of the people of Israel, which they present as a contribution to the Lord, I have given to the Levites for an inheritance.
 Therefore I have said of them that they shall have no inheritance among the people of Israel.”